lf-energy/tac/index.md

 All members of the broad {{ site.foundation_name }} community are welcome to participate in TAC activities, such as meetings or online discussion.
 For voting matters such as project inclusion or graduation, TAC members are composed of:

-* One representative appointed by each Strategic Member;
+* One representative appointed by each Strategic Member
-* One representative appointed by the technical oversight body (e.g., a technical steering committee) of each TAC Project; and
+* One representative appointed by the technical oversight body (e.g., a technical steering committee) of each TAC Project

 Current TAC Members are: